MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-dedicated.md

 - **Synapse administrator.** You must be granted the **Synapse Administrator** role access within Synapse studio.

-- **Dedicated SQL Pool.** This guide assumes that you've already created a Dedicated SQL Pool.
-You can create a Dedicated SQL pool under the **Manage** tab in your Synapse workspace.
+- **Dedicated SQL Pool.** This guide assumes that you've already created a dedicated SQL pool.
+You can create a dedicated SQL pool under the **Manage** tab in your Synapse workspace.

-## Copy the exported Dataverse data to Dedicated SQL
+## Copy the exported Dataverse data to dedicated SQL pool

 1. Navigate to your Azure Synapse Analytics workspace.